jonasbn/til/bash/create_dir_for_own_completions.md

 done
 ```

-Create a directiory for your completions:
+Create a directory for your completions:

 ```bash
 $ mkdir ~/.bash_completion.d